Doru Davidovici: The cockpit incident

 In 1974, soon after taking off on a mission, the canopy of his airplane broke off knocking him unconscious.
 When he woke up, the aircraft was diving towards a forest but soon he managed to regain control and bring the airplane to level flight.
 Under the instructions of his flight leader, he then began the process of landing.

 While everything else was under control, he noticed a piece of the broken plexiglass still attached to the metal frame of the cockpit.
 Fearing it could tear off and hit him in the face, he grabbed the piece with his right hand while keeping the controls of the aircraft with his left hand.
 Unsuccessful in his attempt, and with an injured hand, he tried again with his other hand, eventually managing the tear off the piece.
 While on approach he tried to lower his visor, but his arm got twisted by the air current and flung backward, outside the cockpit, dislocating his shoulder.
 He managed to land the aircraft while his right arm was still twisted.
 Soon after landing, the medics managed to save his arm.

 Writing career

 He began his writing career in 1973, publishing the book titled Caii de la Voroneț ("The Horses of Voroneț").
 With this book, he received the First prize at the publishing house's debut contest.
 His works soon gained popularity, giving readers a sense of liberty by describing the experiences of flying and presenting new horizons, and in other works of his presenting UFOs and aliens.

-Due to his writing about flight, his books were particularly popular among aviators.
-Young pilots even asking for his autographs on books while at the Air Base, with him always happy to sign them right on the wing of his MiG-21 RFMM.
+Davidovici’s books about flight were popular with aviators.
+It was reported young pilots would ask for autographs on his books while at the Air Base, with him signing them right on the wing of his MiG-21 RFMM.